LDFLK/orgchart/docs/information-pane.md

 - The President is the Head of the Cabinet of Ministers and is a member of the Cabinet
 - The President holds significant power in shaping the composition of the Cabinet, see [Executive Powers and the Cabinet](#executive-powers-and-the-cabinet)
-- The total number of Ministers of the Cabinet should not exceed thirty (30), while the number of non-cabinet ministers (for example, state ministers, deputy ministers etc) should not exceed a total of forty (40) [Article 47(1)] From the key highlights box, view the total number of ministers at each timestamp, note that this only includes all cabinet ministers and state ministers
+- The total number of Ministers of the Cabinet **should not exceed thirty (30)**, while the number of non-cabinet ministers (for example, state ministers, deputy ministers etc) **should not exceed a total of forty (40)** [Article 47(1)] From the key highlights box, view the total number of ministers at each timestamp, note that this only includes all cabinet ministers and state ministers

 ## Departments

-A department is an administrative unit of the central government.
+A **department** is an **administrative unit of the central government**.

-It is a permanent public institution created by law or gazette notification to carry out specific functions of the government under the control of a Cabinet Minister.
+It is a **permanent public institution** created by law or gazette notification to carry out specific functions of the government under the control of a **Cabinet Minister**.

 Each minister has a department or set of departments under it (eg Department of Conservation under the Minister of Environment)